-What exactly is quinoa?
+What exactly is it?

 Quinoa (pronounced “KEEN-wah”) is my favorite.
-Though commonly served grain style, quinoa is actually a seed, not a grain!
+Though commonly served grain style, it is actually a seed, not a grain!
 Along with buckwheat it’s classified as a “pseudo-grain” because it’s not a grain, but people often have it as a breakfast bowl, in sushi, buddha bowls, I think you get the point!

-STEP 4: Bring the quinoa to a low boil.
+STEP 4: Bring to a low boil.

 STEP 5: Add seasonings of choice.
 I always add salt, but some garlic or onion powder is always delicious.

-One reason people end up with mushy quinoa is because they follow the directions on the back of the quinoa package.
+One reason people end up with mushy quinoa is because they follow the directions on the back of the package.
 You’d think that a package of quinoa would have proper instructions, but low and behold, it doesn’t.

 If you need a certain amount of cooked quinoa for a recipe, divide that number by 3 and that’s approximately how much dry quinoa you will want to cook.

-How to add flavor to quinoa so it actually tastes good!
+How to add flavor

 On its own, quinoa has a slightly nutty flavor that some people (like myself) enjoy, but not everyone likes the taste of it!
 I’ve been obsessed with quinoa for years, so I’ve nailed down a few tips to make your quinoa taste even more delicious!